Shukrullo: Recognition and social activity

 He was an active member of the Union of Writers of Uzbekistan from 1946 and played a key role in shaping literary discourse in the Uzbek SSR and post-independence Uzbekistan.

 His poetry has been translated into many languages, and has appeared in magazines and anthologies.
 He was honored with Uzbekistan's Hamza Award and the title of Uzbekistan People's Poet.

-Portrait of Shukrullo by Abdulhak Abdullayev (1973).
-Oil on canvas.

 In his memoirs, Shukrullo reflects on the sweeping upheavals brought about by Soviet rule in Central Asia, transformations whose consequences are still felt today.
 He recounts the collectivization of agriculture, which disrupted traditional rural life, the forced assimilation, including the replacement of the alphabet not once but twice, and the trauma of deportations, imprisonment, and labour camps.
 These experiences, as narrated in his writings, offer deeply personal insights into how individuals lived through and made sense of such radical change.
 At the same time, his memoirs serve as a valuable historical resource, allowing readers to reconstruct the Soviet past in Central Asia through the lens of personal memory and lived experience.

 Shukrullo was actively involved in educational and civic efforts, particularly youth development, and participated in the ideological and socio-political life of Uzbekistan.
 He was a member of the Presidential Council of the Uzbek SSR, reflecting his national prominence beyond the literary sphere.
 He was actively communicating with his friends like Rasul Gamzatov, Rimma Kazakova, Chingiz Aitmatov, Kaisyn Kuliev, Mustai Karim, David Kugultinov, Irakli Abashidze, and Odil Yoqubov.

 He was awarded the Order of Friendship of Peoples, multiple honorary diplomas, and state medals in recognition of his literary and civic contributions.

 Shukrullo continued to be recognized by international literary circles even while being neglected domestically.
 His works are celebrated by the Turkic world and post-Soviet bloc.